What Is a Hernia? TOP

 is the protrusion of an internal body part through a muscle or surrounding tissue.
 This can happen through a rupture, tear, or weakness in the structure.

 What Causes a Hernia to Develop?
 TOP

-We tend to think of hernias as being the result of lifting very heavy objects.
+We tend to think of hernias as being the result of lifting heavy objects.
 In fact, they can have any number of causes, such as a natural weakness in the abdominal wall or inguinal or femoral canal, overexertion, coughing, surgery, or trauma .

 Who Is Most Susceptible?
 TOP

 Hernias can occur in both men and women of all ages, as well as in children.
 However, hernias tend to be much more common in men, occurring most often in the groin area where the abdominal folds meet the thighs.
 These are known as